Eugenie MukeshimanaTestimony by a survivor of the 1994 genocide against the Tutsi in Rwanda.

 They alleged that civilians were helping the Tutsi rebels and used this to justify the mass targeting of innocent peoples.
 A small peacekeeping force which had been sent by the United Nations to monitor the peace accord was not authorized to intervene.
 A warning that genocide was planned was not acted upon.

-Today, the effects of the genocide in Rwanda are still felt in many different ways both inside the country and in neighbouring states, including in the eastern regions of the Democratic Republic of the Congo, where large areas of South Kivu province are still controlled by Hutu militia from Rwanda and their local allies.
+Today, the effects of the 1994 genocide against the Tutsi in Rwanda are still felt in many different ways both inside the country and in neighbouring states, including in the eastern regions of the Democratic Republic of the Congo, where large areas of South Kivu province are still controlled by Hutu militia from Rwanda and their local allies.
 Alongside other fighters in the Congo war, they continue to commit serious human rights violations, including abductions, killings and rape.
 Sexual violence, particularly against women and children, is widespread.

 Genocide is not something that happens overnight or without warning.
 Genocide requires organization and constitutes in fact a deliberate strategy and one that has been mostly carried out by governments or groups controlling the state apparatus.
 Understanding the way genocide occurs and learning to recognize signs that could lead to genocide are important in making sure that such horrors do not happen again.